top of page

 3. Voiding Phase:

 II.
-The brain processes these signals and, when appropriate, sends efferent signals back through the parasympathetic nervous system to the bladder.
+The brain sends efferent signals via the parasympathetic nervous system.

 III.
-The detrusor muscle contracts, and the internal urethral sphincter relaxes.
+The detrusor muscle contracts, and the internal sphincter relaxes.

 IV.
-Conscious relaxation of the external urethral sphincter allows urine to be expelled from the bladder.
+Voluntary relaxation of the external urethral sphincter allows urination.

 Control of Micturition